Retrieval- and Argumentation-Enhanced Multi-Agent LLMs for Judgmental Forecasting (Extended Version with Supplementary Material): LLM-Agents for QBAF Generation

 \section{LLM-Agents for QBAF Generation}

-In this section, we describe the three LLM-agent variants we consider: ArgLLM agents, RAG-ArgLLM agents (extending ArgLLMs with RAG, to incorporate external textual evidence in their generative process), and RbAM agents (complementary approach, which constructs a QBAF by directly using the external sources as arguments and classifying these arguments stances towards the claim).
+In this section, we describe the three LLM-agent variants we consider: Argumentative LLM (ArgLLM) agents, Retrieval-Augmented ArgLLM (RAG-ArgLLM) agents (extending ArgLLMs with RAG, to incorporate external textual evidence), and RbAM agents (complementary approach, which constructs a QBAF by directly using the external sources as arguments and classifying these arguments stances towards the claim).
 Each of these agents independently generates QBAFs.
 We use approaches based on ArgLLMs in this paper instead of ArgRAG because the QBAFs generated for our multi-agent framework to combine QBAFs must be acyclic trees, while it is possible that ArgRAG could generate a QBAF with cycles.